ooddle

 How ooddle Reminds You

 At ooddle, we treat morning mood labeling as a Mind pillar micro-action.
 Your protocol can include a daily prompt, a place to log the label, and weekly pattern review.
 Over time, we surface trends.
 The Mondays that always feel scattered.
 The days after poor sleep that consistently feel anxious.
 The Saturdays that often feel light.
 The data informs your protocol.
 We use what your moods tell us to suggest the next small action that supports you.
-Five seconds, repeated daily, becomes the foundation of a more responsive nervous system.
+Five seconds, repeated daily, becomes the foundation of a more responsive nervous system, and the protocol turns those five seconds into actionable insight rather than just a log of how you felt.

 Ready to try something different?